UoB-COMSM0110/2024-group-1/README.md

 In our game, the `GameEngine` class is the central hub that manages transitions between various game states (e.g. `MenuState`, `MapState`, `CombatState`, `EndState`).
 The engine maintains a state stack to support smooth transitions and fallbacks between different game states.

-At the beginning of the game, the `GameEngine` initialises and pushes the `MenuState`, which is the player's first interaction with the game.
-In the `MenuState`, the `Start` button and Difficulty Selection buttons trigger a state transition to the MapState, which is called by different constructor methods with no parameters or with parameters.
+At the beginning of the game, the `GameEngine` initialises and pushes the `MenuState`, the player's first stage of interaction with the game.
+In `MenuState`, the start button and difficulty selection buttons trigger a state transition to `MapState`, which also receives a reference to the top level `GameEngine` object and a newly created `Player` object as parameters.

 In `MapState`, the player navigates by interacting with nodes on the map.
-When the player selects a node and initiates a battle, `MapState` is responsible for switching the game state to `CombatState`. in `CombatState`, the player fights against an enemy, and the result of the battle (victory or defeat) decides what happens next in `EndState`.
+When the player selects a node and initiates a battle, `MapState` is responsible for switching the game state to `CombatState`.
+In `CombatState`, the player fights against an enemy, and the result of the battle (victory or defeat) decides what happens next in `EndState`.

-In `EndState`, depending on the outcome of the battle, the player may be presented with a victory or defeat screen and may eventually choose to restart or exit the game.
-If the choice is to continue, the game state may return to `MapState`, allowing the player to continue exploring other nodes.
+In `EndState`, depending on the outcome of the battle, the player may be presented with a victory or defeat screen.
+Winning players can freely continue, whereas losing players are faced with the choice of sacrificing action points to continue or otherwise lose the game.
+If the choice is to continue, the game state returns to `MapState`, allowing the player to continue exploring other nodes.

-The entire process is controlled by the `GameEngine`'s `changeState()` method, which controls state switching.
-Each state class responds to user input, updates the game logic, and draws the game interface by implementing the methods of the GameState abstract class, ensuring a coherent game and consistent user experience.
+The entire process is controlled by `GameEngine`'s `changeState()` method, which controls state switching.
+Each state class responds to user input, updates the game logic, and draws the game interface by implementing the methods of the GameState abstract class, ensuring a coherent game and consistent experience for both users and the development team.